Interplay Entertainment: Rebranding as Interplay Entertainment, Titus minority acquisition (1998–2002)

 In 1998, Interplay's financial issues became dire.
 To avert bankruptcy, Interplay went public on the NASDAQ stock exchange under the name Interplay Entertainment.
+The shares started trading at $5.50 per share on June 19.

 By 1999, Interplay continued to endure losses under Brian Fargo due to increased competition, less-than-stellar returns on Interplay's sports division, and the lack of console titles.
 Because of this, the company forced itself to seek additional funding from an outside third party.
-On February 17, 1999, the company entered into a distribution agreement with British game publisher Virgin Interactive, where Interplay would acquire a 43.9% stake (initially a 49.9% stake) in the company and allow Virgin to exclusively distribute their titles in Europe, effectively replacing Interplay's own distribution arm in the region.
-Interplay also announced that they would distribute Virgin Interactive's titles in North America and several other territories including South America and Japan.
+On February 17, 1999, the company entered into a distribution agreement with British game publisher Virgin Interactive, where Interplay would acquire a 43.9% stake (initially a 49.9% stake) in the company and allow Virgin to exclusively distribute its titles in Europe, effectively replacing Interplay's own distribution arm in the region.
+Interplay also announced that it would distribute Virgin Interactive's titles in North America and several other territories including South America and Japan.
 On March 23, 1999, it was announced that the Paris-based Titus Interactive had invested $10 million in the publisher with a considered chance of purchasing Universal Pictures' stake in Interplay, which would allow Titus to own 34% of the company's shares and allow for Interplay to distribute Titus' products in North America.
 By May, $25 million was invested by Titus, which within a few months was increased by another $10 million.
 By August, Titus owned 57% of Interplay's shares.

-On 16 April 2001, Titus announced they had expanded their control shares in Interplay to 72.5%.
-On the same day, they announced they had purchased Interplay's stake in Virgin Interactive, effectively making the latter a fully owned subsidiary of Titus, which was to allow the three companies to simplify their European distribution arms under the singular Virgin Interactive umbrella.
-On August 28, Titus announced that they had appointed Vivendi Universal Publishing as Interplay's North American distributor in order for Interplay to focus more on development.
+On 16 April 2001, Titus announced it had expanded its control shares in Interplay to 72.5%.
+On the same day, it announced it had purchased Interplay's stake in Virgin Interactive, effectively making the latter a fully owned subsidiary of Titus, which was to allow the three companies to simplify their European distribution arms under the singular Virgin Interactive umbrella.
+On August 28, Titus announced that it had appointed Vivendi Universal Publishing as Interplay's North American distributor in order for Interplay to focus more on development.
 Prior to this, Titus resecured full distribution rights to its titles in North America, which were not counted for as part of the Vivendi Universal deal.
 On September 27, Interplay announced that Baldur's Gate: Dark Alliance and Giants: Citizen Kabuto would become the first titles under the new agreement.
-On November 29, 2001, BioWare announced that they had ended their partnership with Interplay, citing unpaid royalties and Titus sublicensing distribution to third-parties for the reason.
+On November 29, 2001, BioWare announced that it had ended its partnership with Interplay, citing unpaid royalties and Titus sublicensing distribution to third-parties for the reason.
 BioWare took Neverwinter Nights with them, with Infogrames purchasing worldwide publishing rights to the title in January 2002, while BioWare eventually reconsidered with Interplay.